I-129, Petition for a Nonimmigrant Worker

 Along with a valid passport and visa (if applicable), the alien beneficiary should carry the following documents when traveling to the United States:

-The alien beneficiary should present this documentation to Customs and Border Protection (CBP) when seeking entry or re-entry into the United States in the approved I-129 petition employment classification.
+The beneficiary should present this documentation to Customs and Border Protection (CBP) when seeking entry or re-entry into the United States in the approved I-129 petition employment classification.

-Please note: Evidence of a petition approval is not a visa and the alien beneficiary must possess the appropriate nonimmigrant visa, if one is required, before applying for admission into the United States.
+Please note: Evidence of a petition approval is not a visa and the beneficiary must possess the appropriate nonimmigrant visa, if one is required, before applying for admission into the United States.

 Part 6 - “Certification Regarding the Release of Controlled Technology or Technical Data to Foreign Persons in the United States”: